 What is the interview process?

-Interviews will take place in March 2014.
+Interviews will take place in February 2015.
 The EMDP interviews candidates by using a "Multiple Mini Interview" format (MMI), where candidates rotate around a number of different stations, each lasting between 5 and 10 minutes.
 An interviewer will be present in each station.
-Candidates are asked to arrive around half an hour before their interview slot, and all candidates will take part in a short interview "debriefing" session after the process is completed.
+All candidates will take part in a short interview "debriefing" session after the process is completed.

 How can I prepare for interview?